UQ-CVLab/Retinal-Video-Dataset/docs/en/contribute.md

 ### We welcome contributions of the following:

-&nbsp; * Retinal vessel videos with descriptions and ground truth
+&nbsp; * Retinal Vessel videos with descriptions and ground truth

 &nbsp; * Published benchmarking results of algorithms applied to the RVD dataset